Graphic Design (2 weeks, noncredit)

 *Students must be a minimum of 15 years of age by the orientation and move-in date.

 Rachel Aubrey – Teaching Professor, Communications Design

-Rachel Aubrey is a Teaching Professor in the Communications Design program.
-Her 15-year professional design career was based in Manhattan where she worked in various creative roles for both in-house design departments and for specialty firms.
-Rachel’s background emphasizes creative strategy and problem-solving, relationship building and effective visual communication.
-She has produced work for a wide range of clients from start-ups to Fortune 500 companies including Google, Colgate Palmolive, 21st Century Fox, CBRE and J.P.
+Rachel Aubrey is a Teaching Professor in the School of Design at Syracuse University.
+Her 15-year professional design career started in Manhattan where she worked in various creative roles for both in-house design departments and specialty firms.
+Rachel’s background emphasizes creative strategy and problem-solving, relationship building, and effective visual communication.
+She has produced work for a wide range of clients from start-ups to Fortune 500 companies including Google, Colgate Palmolive, 21st Century Fox, CBRE, and J.P.
 Morgan.
-Rachel received a B.F.A. from the New York Institute of Technology where she studied Graphic Design.
+Aubrey received a B.F.A. from the New York Institute of Technology where she studied Graphic Design.